by Jenny Lelwica Buttaccio

-However, if you have a compromised immune system (which the majority of Lyme patients do), you’re unlikely to rally an adaptive response.
-Instead, your immune system will continue to fight these harmful invaders, but it lacks the strength to defeat the pesky tick-borne infections.
+However, you’re unlikely to rally an adaptive response if you have a compromised immune system (and most Lyme patients do).
+Instead, your immune system will continue to fight these harmful invaders, but it lacks the strength to defeat them fully.

 The result?
-You’ll remain entangled in an endless loop of persistent symptoms that can include depression and anxiety, and inflammation and a buildup of toxins will run amok.
+You’ll remain entangled in an endless loop of persistent symptoms, including depression, anxiety, and inflammation, and a buildup of toxins will run amok.
 Some individuals may even develop autoimmune symptoms along the way.
-As for why some people develop significant neuropsychiatric symptoms when dealing with Lyme disease and others don’t, it’s still a bit of a mystery.
+As for why some people develop significant neuropsychiatric symptoms when dealing with Lyme disease and others don’t?
+It’s still a bit of a mystery.

 How to Treat Lyme-Related Depression and Anxiety

-Although there are more than 400 peer-reviewed articles on the subject of Lyme disease and depression, anxiety, and other neuropsychiatric symptoms, the medical community remains divided on how to treat patients.
+Although there are hundreds of peer-reviewed articles on Lyme disease and depression, anxiety, and other neuropsychiatric symptoms, the medical community remains divided on how to treat patients.
 “One way to conceptualize this is to think of a pyramid,” says Dr. Bransfield.
 “At the top of the pyramid, everyone agrees the patient has Lyme disease.
 As you go down the pyramid, it’s not so clear-cut.”